odoo/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 .. |RfQ| replace:: :abbr:`RfQ (Request for Quotation)`
 .. |RfQs| replace:: :abbr:`RfQs (Requests for Quotation)`

-Sometimes, companies might want to request offers from multiple vendors at the same time, by inviting those vendors to submit offers for similar goods or services all at once.
-This helps companies to select the cheapest, fastest vendors, depending on their specific business needs.
+Sometimes, companies might want to invite vendors to submit offers for similar goods or services all at once.
+This helps companies select the cheapest, fastest vendors for their specific business needs.

 In Odoo, this can be done by creating alternative requests for quotation (RfQs) for different vendors.
 Once a response is received from each vendor, the product lines from each |RfQ| can be